quicwg/multipath/draft-ietf-quic-multipath.md

 This extension can be used with different scheduling algorithms that, e.g., can range from support for failover to simulatenous use of the aggregated capacity across all open paths.
-There are currently no IETF specifications for simultaneously (concurrently) using multiple paths.
+There are currently no IETF specifications hat define scheduling algorithms for simultaneously (concurrently) using multiple paths.

 Specifically, while failover between Wi-Fi and mobile networks is a well-known multipath use case,